If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 You can minimize how much your credit score drops by rate shopping in the shortest amount of time you can.
-Here's why - - multiple hard inquiries can add up and lower your credit score more.
+Here's why: Multiple hard inquiries can add up and lower your credit score more.
 However, most credit scoring systems group hard inquiries together if they're during the same time period -- anywhere from 14 to 45 days.

 Your credit score will probably drop when you refinance a loan, but remember that this is temporary if you follow the right steps.
-Here's how to rebuild your credit as quickly as possible:
+Here's how to rebuild your credit as quickly as possible.

 It's good to be aware of how refinancing affects your credit score before you do it.
-Most of all, carefully consider the benefits of refinancing so that you can decide if it's the best move for your situation.
+Most of all, carefully consider the benefits of refinancing so you can decide if it's the best move for your situation.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.
-The Motley Fool has a Disclosure Policy.
-The Author and/or The Motley Fool may have an interest in companies mentioned.

 The Ascent is a Motley Fool service that rates and reviews essential products for your everyday money matters.